meghdadFar/wordview/README.rst

 *******

-``wordview`` provides several statistics for labels in labeled datasets.
+Wordview provides several statistics for labels in labeled datasets.
 To use this feature, you can use ``LabelStatsPlots``.

 Document-level Labels
 =====================

-For document-level labels ``wordview`` supports up to 4 independent categorical or numerical labels.
+For document-level labels Wordview supports up to 4 independent categorical or numerical labels.
 These labels should be provided in a one-label-per-document fashion.
 See the following example where such labels are provided in a ``pandas.dataframe``.